Welcome to Wopular's coverage of Basketball, Nba Lockout.

-Basketball, Nba Lockout that have been featured on main sections
+Basketball, Nba Lockout | featured news

 The NBA will on Tuesday announce that at least two more weeks of the season will be canceled, after labor talks broke down last week, the New York Daily News reported, citing a source.
 NBA commissioner David Stern already canceled the first two weeks of the season, which was scheduled to begin Nov.
 1, and that is now expected to be extended through Nov.
 28, accounting for 102 more games.